georn/gecousb/README.md

 ```
 As a teacher's assistant,
 So I can give content to my students to study
-I want to be able to upload new posts with content related to the website.
+I want to be able to upload new posts with content related to the course.

 ```